muratk5n/thirdwave/en/README.md

 Trying to "shame" RU on moral grounds is useless.
 Even if they are an evil force, there is a rational way to deal with them.
-Their actions do not reflect on democracy, as RU cannot claim to be one.
+Their actions do not reflect on full democracy, as RU cannot claim to be one.
 But democratically elected leaders, being responsible for the safety of their citizens, are on the hook to provide safety.
 They need to have the capability to handle this "evil force".
 You might be